Nathan Lyon: International career

 In the first test of the 2023 Ashes series at Edgbaston, Lyon took figures of 4/149 and 4/80 in each innings.
 In the fourth innings, Lyon came to crease with Australia 8/227, 54 runs short of the winning target of 281.
 Forming a 55 run partnership with Pat Cummins, Lyon helped Australia to an unlikely two wicket win, ending the match with 16 not out off of 28 deliveries.
 In the second test of the series at Lord's, Lyon became the first specialist bowler in history to play 100 consecutive test matches, a streak that dated back to the 2013 Ashes series a decade prior.
 He recorded his 496th test wicket in the first innings by dismissing Zak Crawley before succumbing to a significant calf strain on day 2, which prevented him from bowling in the remainder of the test.
 Despite arriving to the ground on crutches and having difficulty walking, Lyon came to the crease to bat in Australia's second innings and put on a 15 run partnership with Mitchell Starc, scoring 4 runs himself.
 He received a standing ovation from the crowd and praise for his bravery in batting despite the nature of his injury.
 It was confirmed on the day following the test that Lyon would miss the remainder of the series as a result of the injury.
 This meant his streak of 100 consecutive test matches going back to the 2013 Ashes was broken.

 Lyon returned to test cricket in December 2023 for the match between Pakistan and Australia in Perth.
 He took his 500th test wicket by dismissing Faheem Ashraf lbw after a review.
 Just two balls later Lyon got his 501st test wicket by bowling Aamer Jamal.
 He finished the match with five wickets in all, which helped Australia to a comprehensive victory by 360 runs.

 Nathan Lyon bowling in the 4th Test Match of the 2024–25 Border–Gavaskar Trophy.

-Nathan Lyon played in the 2024–25 Border–Gavaskar Trophy.
+Lyon played in the 2024–25 Border–Gavaskar Trophy.
+He took 9 wickets across all 5 Test matches, with one being the match-winning wicket against Mohammed Siraj in a thrilling victory in Melbourne, trapping him out LBW.
+He bowled at an average of 36.88 for the series.

+During the 2025–26 Ashes series, Lyon took 5 wickets at an average of 31.40, only playing 2 matches for the series because of not being selected for the Brisbane Test, and suffering a series-ending hamstring injury during the 4th innings of the 3rd Test at the Adelaide Oval while trying to field a ball.
+Lyon's efforts in the third Test, as by getting wickets such as bowling Harry Brook and getting Zak Crawley out stumped, helped Australia win the match and clinch the trophy, continuing their hold of the trophy since the 2017–18 Ashes series.